Use the x-badges option to add badges to channels, operations, and schema fields as indicators in API documentation.

 | name | string | REQUIRED.
 The text that displays in the badge. |

-| position | string | The position of the badge in relation to the header.
+| position | string | The position of the badge relative to the label text.
 Possible values: before, after.
-The default value is after. |
+Defaults to after. |

 The following example sets a Beta badge on the Get special event operation: